-Lehi and his wife Sariah’s descendants eventually split into two nations: the Nephites and the Lamanites.
+The descendents of Lehi and his wife, Sariah, eventually split into two nations: the Nephites and the Lamanites.
 Over the next few centuries, those nations are often at war with each other, and their faith in God and Jesus Christ is constantly being tested.
 These experiences fill the pages of the Book of Mormon in the form of powerful sermons, prophecies, life lessons, and stories.

 After Jesus is resurrected in Jerusalem, He appears to the people in the Americas.
 He teaches them about baptism and forgiveness.
 He heals their sick and blesses their children.
 He establishes His Church.
 Afterward, they live in peace for hundreds of years.
 Over time, the people lose their faith and many are killed in battle.
-A prophet from that time, named Moroni, buries their records to preserve them for a future time and people—for us!
+A prophet from that time named Moroni buries their record to preserve it for a future time and people—for us!

 Temples have a more specific purpose.
 They are places specially set apart for sacred service and ceremonies.
 They are designated by the Lord and dedicated to His purposes.
 Temples are the only places where some ordinances are authorized to be performed.
 These sacred ceremonies lift and inspire participants as they make commitments to follow the teachings and example of Jesus Christ.